MrAsrani1312/C-plus-plus/C++.md

 46 Function and Class Templates

-NOTE : Changes will be made in the future to make certain topics more granular(Especially in Inheritance and file handling).
+NOTE : Changes will be made in the future to make certain topics more granular.